omarsaeed7/To-Do/README.md

 # ToDo
 This is a To-Do List Application With Local Storage
 ## Usage
-- this app can be used on web browsers
+- This app can be used on web browsers
-1. just clone the repo and open the index.html.
+1. Just clone the repo and open the index.html.
-2. save the page on your bookmark.
+2. Save the page on your bookmark.
-3. start doing your list.
+3. Start doing your list.
 ## Or Just Use This link
 - https://omarsaeed7.github.io/To-Do/
 ## Features
 - It is a local storage app
-The edit you commit will be saved in your browser and not be deleted after closing the browser.
+The edit you commit will be saved in your browser and will not be deleted after closing the browser.